-Knowing what is a dental emergency can make all the difference when you are looking for immediate dental care.
+Knowing what a dental emergency is is can make all the difference when looking for immediate dental care.
 You may be in pain and need an appointment as soon as possible.
 Find out more about dental emergency conditions and why they need immediate care.
 Additionally, contact Lovett Dental Conroe if you have any questions about dental emergencies.

 What Is a Dental Emergency?

 Any problem that requires treatment to lessen or eliminate severe pain is a dental emergency.
 Saving a tooth or having to stop bleeding are also signs of dental emergencies.
-If you have severe pain, or if a tooth has fallen out or a tooth is loose, even if it is not painful, it requires an emergency visit to a dentist.
+If you have severe pain or a tooth has fallen out or a tooth is loose, it requires emergency dental services even if it is not painful.

 Knocked-out teeth require you to visit the dentist within two hours, especially if you have the tooth and want it re-implanted.
-Quick action can save the tooth, even if you are not able to put it back in the socket.
+Quick action can save the tooth, even if you cannot put it back in the socket.
 The bleeding should stop within 10 minutes.
 If it does not, you should see the dentist or visit an emergency room.
 Additionally, if you have a knocked-out tooth, call the dentist immediately for an emergency visit.

 If you are not in pain, you might feel strange calling the dentist for an appointment for something that may not be an emergency.
-However, it is better to call to find out before an issue gets worse, especially if an infection is a possibility.
+However, it is better to call to find out before an issue worsens, especially if an infection is a possibility.

 An Infection Requires Immediate Care

-If you have a tooth that has an abscess and may require a root canal, you should get treatment immediately.
-The pain is the result of an infection, which can become life-threatening, and you should not delay treatment.
-If you are experiencing swelling in your gums as well as facial swelling, these are signs of an emergency issue.
+If you have a tooth with an abscess and may require a root canal, you should get treatment immediately.
+The pain results from an infection, which can become life-threatening, and you should not delay treatment.
+If you are experiencing swelling in your gums and facial swelling, these are signs of an emergency issue.

 An abscess can cause a fever as well as make you more sensitive to hot or cold drinks.
-You may have a toothache that is persistent, and your face may be swollen.
+You may have a persistent toothache, and your face may be swollen.
 Pimple-like bumps on the gums and swollen lymph nodes in the neck near the infected tooth may also be signs of an abscess and should receive immediate attention.

-The emergency dentist may be able to perform the initial stage of the root canal by opening the tooth and allowing it to drain, relieving the pressure and pain.
-Then, they can refer you to an endodontist for the regular root canal treatment.
+The emergency dentist may perform the initial stage of the root canal by opening the tooth and allowing it to drain, relieving the pressure and pain.
+Then, they can refer you to an endodontist for regular root canal treatment.